To content

 Detail of a machining apparatus © Jürgen Huhn/TU Dortmund

 Materials Chain pools and strengthens research activities in the field of Materials Science.
-The goal of the UA Ruhr Flagship Program is to reach a complete and concise description of the entire materials chain – from atoms to finished technical components and vice versa.
+The goal of the UA Ruhr Competence Field is to reach a complete and concise description of the entire materials chain – from atoms to finished technical components and vice versa.

 Materials Chain covers all stages of modern Materials Science, from designing, manufacturing and refining materials to their characterization and processing within the production chain.
 This internationally acclaimed expertise at the three universities of Dortmund, Bochum and Duisburg-Essen, which combines the activities of more than 200 research groups.